deepnight/ldtk/JSON_DOC.md

 <a id="ldtk-TilesetDefJson" name="ldtk-TilesetDefJson"></a>
 ## 2.3.
 Tileset definition
+The `Tileset` definition is the most useful part among project definitions.
+It contains some extra informations about each integrated tileset.
+If you only had to parse one definition section, that would be the one.

 Value | Type | Description
 -- | -- | --
 `cachedPixelData`<br/><sup class="internal">*Internal editor data*</sup><br/> ![Generic badge](https://img.shields.io/badge/Added_0.6.0-green.svg)  | Object&nbsp;*(can&nbsp;be&nbsp;`null`)* | The following data is used internally for various optimizations.
 It's always synced with source image changes.<br/> This object contains the following fields:<br/> <ul><li>**`averageColors`** **(String *(can be `null`)***)  ![Generic badge](https://img.shields.io/badge/Added_0.6.0-green.svg)  : *Average color codes for each tileset tile (ARGB format)*</li><li>**`opaqueTiles`** **(String**)  ![Generic badge](https://img.shields.io/badge/Changed_0.6.0-green.svg)  : *An array of 0/1 bytes, encoded in Base64, that tells if a specific TileID is fully opaque (1) or not (0)*</li></ul>